2021 NBA playoffs: (1) Philadelphia 76ers vs. (5) Atlanta Hawks

-Kevin Huerter was the Hawks' top scorer with 27 points, John Collins grabbed 16 rebounds & Trae Young passed 10 assists.
+Kevin Huerter was the Hawks' top scorer with 27 points, John Collins grabbed 16 rebounds and Trae Young had 10 assists.

-For the Sixers: Joel Embiid scored 31 points, while Tobias Harris grabbed 14 rebounds.
+For the Sixers, Joel Embiid scored 31 points, while Tobias Harris grabbed 14 rebounds.

-Ben Simmons' Game 7 Performance was criticized as he scored only 5 points with 13 assists.
-With 3:30 left in the 4th quarter, with the Sixers down 2, Simmons would pass a wide open basket to Matisse Thybulle, who in turn got fouled and split the free throws.
+Ben Simmons' Game 7 performance was criticized as he scored only 5 points with 13 assists.
+With 3:30 left in the 4th quarter and the Sixers down 2, Simmons passed up a wide open dunk and instead passed to Matisse Thybulle, who got fouled and split the free throws.
 Sixers' coach Doc Rivers was asked in his post-game conference if Simmons could be the point guard of a championship team, with Rivers responding "I don't know the answer to that right now".
 Joel Embiid cited the decision as the turning point of the game.

-Eventually it would be Ben Simmons, Andre Drummond & Seth Curry's last playoff game as a 76er, as all of them would be traded to the Brooklyn Nets on February 10, 2022.
+Eventually it would be Ben Simmons, Andre Drummond & Seth Curry's last playoff game as a 76er, as all of them were traded to the Brooklyn Nets on February 10, 2022.

+It was Atlanta's first win over Philadelphia in any sport playoff series since 1978.

 This was the third playoff meeting between these two teams, with the 76ers winning both previous meetings.